Telugabbai: Soundtrack

 Malayalam music director, Mejo Joseph has scored the music for the film.
 Legendary music director S. P. Kodandapani's son S. P. Eswar has given the background score.
 Minmini, who had sung the song "Chinni Chinni Aasa" in "Roja", has sung the songs "Kila Kila Mani" and "Chithramga Undhe" in this film.
 Ramya Nambeesan has sung the song "Pudamini Mose Puvva".

-Reception

-A critic from 123telugu said that "On the whole, Telugabbai is one film which has everything going against it right from the word go.
-Outdated story, routine dialogues and some very bad direction make the film go haywire".